bb-Ricardo/check_redfish/README.md

-  --firmware            request firmware information --sel                 request System Log status --mel                 request Management Processor Log status --all                 request all of the above information at once.
+  --firmware            request firmware information --sel                 request System Log status --mel                 request Management Processor Log status --all                 request all of the above information at once

 query inventory information (no health check):
   -i, --inventory       return inventory in json format instead of regular
                         plugin output
+  --inventory_id INVENTORY_ID
+                        set an ID which can be used to identify this host in the destination inventory

 ```